Academic Master

 Managing Issues and Theoretical Support

 It is the responsibility of all people to be ethical in all spheres of life, no matter it is business, personal or any relations and activities.
-For centuries, humans are being judged on their actions, decisions and their approach towards human interaction (Kizza, 2007).
-The ethics are concerned with being just and true in personal and professional relations because ethics is the main element in developing public relationships, performing corporate social responsibility and organizational behavior.
-The code of ethics has been drawn up various ethical theories which have generated the process of reasoning, explaining, and justifications (Kizza, 2007).
-But when we think about managing the ethics, there are three theories which are mostly referred; Utilitarian Theory, Theory of Justice and Theory Based on Rights
+For centuries, humans have been judged on their actions, decisions, and their approach towards human interaction (Kizza, 2007).
+Ethics are concerned with being just and true in personal and professional relations because ethics is the main element in developing public relationships, performing corporate social responsibility, and organizational behavior.
+The code of ethics has drawn up various ethical theories that have generated the process of reasoning, explaining, and justifications (Kizza, 2007).
+But when we think about managing ethics, there are three theories that are mostly referred to; Utilitarian Theory, Theory of Justice, and Theory Based on Rights

-The utilitarian theory of ethics while planning for a project, it should be strategically analyzed, and it must have to yield long-term benefit for a large number of people in the society.
-This theory suggests that an action should be examined while keeping in mind it results so that maximum good for people can be extracted from that action or plan (Beauchamp, Bowie, & Arnold, 2004).
-Secondly, the theory of justice focuses upon the solution of problems related to distributive justice in the society so that each member can enjoy the possible about of liberty by agreeing on the social contract (Rawls, 2009).
-Lastly, the theory based on rights considers that an organization should realize the basic human rights and value them and they have no right to thwart the basic rights of people in society (Simmons, 1994).
+The utilitarian theory of ethics, while planning for a project, it should be strategically analyzed, and it must have to yield long-term benefits for a large number of people in the society.
+This theory suggests that an action should be examined while keeping in mind its results so that maximum good for people can be extracted from that action or plan (Beauchamp, Bowie, & Arnold, 2004).
+Secondly, the theory of justice focuses on the solution of problems related to distributive justice in society so that each member can enjoy the possibility of liberty by agreeing on the social contract (Rawls, 2009).
+Lastly, the theory based on rights considers that an organization should realize the basic human rights and value them, and they have no right to thwart the basic rights of people in society (Simmons, 1994).

-All these theories have laid the foundation for the manager to manage ethics in their organizations and social forums so that set up which can be family, business or a state, survived longer by initializing ethics (Simmons, 1994).
+All these theories have laid the foundation for managers to manage ethics in their organizations and social forums so that setup, which can be a family, business, or a state, survives longer by initializing ethics (Simmons, 1994).

 Conclusion

-The information technology has had a greater impact on the human life in all aspects, so it is very necessary to highlight the issues associated with it.
-The information systems have created many ethical, social, political and moral issues related to data privacy, integrity, accessibility, ownership, accountability or control, cultural values, behaviors and identity, health and safety.
+Information technology has had a greater impact on human life in all aspects, so it is very necessary to highlight the issues associated with it.
+The information systems have created many ethical, social, political, and moral issues related to data privacy, integrity, accessibility, ownership, accountability or control, cultural values, behaviors and identity, and health and safety.
 In this paper, the main issues have been highlighted in a broader sense which is disturbing the social order on a global level (Beauchamp, Bowie, & Arnold, 2004).
-These ethical and social issues about individuals, groups, business, and institutions have a serious dramatic impact which needs to be catered with long-term strategic approaches, research-based possible solutions and theoretical support available in all fields.
+These ethical and social issues about individuals, groups, businesses, and institutions have a serious dramatic impact that needs to be catered to with long-term strategic approaches, research-based possible solutions, and theoretical support available in all fields.

 References